Creating the right home for your rabbit

 - Suitable toilet area - rabbits need regular (ideally constant) access to a suitable toilet area.
 If you provide litter trays, use newspaper, hay or straw, shredded paper and/or paper-based non-clumping, non-expanding cat litter.
 Their toilet areas should be separate from sleeping areas.
 Try placing a hay rack over the litter tray to encourage them to eat hay.

-- Regularly cleaned housing and toilet areas.
+- Cleaning - regularly clean their housing and toilet areas.